QuentinRa/blog.quentinra.dev/special/web/index.md

 ## Database

-First, the database can only be accessed from the inside, meaning you need to be on the server to run it.
+First, the database can only be accessed from the inside, meaning you need to be on the server to access it.
 You can use a ``SSH Tunel`` like in PHPStorm but that won't be explained here.